jeduclo/Financial_Markets/README.md

 Description

 "Exploring Financial Markets" is a comprehensive Streamlit application designed to provide an in-depth and interactive analysis of various financial market segments.
 This tool is for anyone interested in understanding the dynamics of financial markets.
-The data is instantly downloaded from yahoo finance and is meant for euducational purposes
+The data is instantly downloaded from yahoo finance and is meant for educational purposes

 Key Features
 The app includes several modules, each focusing on a different aspect of the financial markets: